Beaver Stadium: The Flip

-After the Penn State Blue Band has entered the field and played the first eight bars of "The Nittany Lion", the Blue Bands Drum Major does a high-stepping, stiff-legged sprint in between rows of band members from the goal line to the 50 yard line, where he does a front flip.
+After the Penn State Blue Band has entered the field and played the first eight bars of "The Nittany Lion", the Blue Bands Drum Major does a high-stepping, stiff-legged sprint in between rows of band members from the goal line to the 50 yard line, where they do a front flip.
 Legend states that if the drum major lands the flip, the team will win that afternoon.
-He then performs another flip while running towards the end zone.
-After he stands back up, he and the Nittany Lion, who is holding his baton, take five high-steps toward each other, meeting 5 yards deep in the end zone.
+They then perform another flip while running towards the end zone.
+After they stand back up, they and the Nittany Lion, who is holding the baton, take five high-steps toward each other, meeting 5 yards deep in the end zone.
 The Lion and Drum Major both place both hands on the baton in alternating order (in the same manner children choosing teams with a baseball bat would) and then throw the baton onto the ground.
 They then salute each other, embrace arms, and then both excitedly run towards the student section, where they are cheered enthusiastically.